onordberg/multispectral-super-resolution/README.md

   - This is partly done, but just on 1 training image and 1 validation image.
 Results therefore not the best.
 - [ ] Decide on training, validation and test split
   - Suggestion for review available in `data-exploration-display-version.ipynb`
-- [ ] Clarify satellite publication restrictions (copyright etc.)
-  - In contact with the Defence Mapping Agency about this.
-American style legal text that leaves some questions, but right now it looks like "Satellite image © 2020 Maxar Technologies" in the figure text is sufficient.
-Contact in the Defence is following up with point of contact in Maxar.
 - [ ] Write data generation functions for extracting tiles from satellite imagery
   - First iteration of this is done, but needs rework to optimize